Out of Control Dogs

 The local authority can investigate concerns brought to our attention if we have the following information.

-- Details of when the incident took place, date and time.
+- Details of where and when the incident took place (date and time).

-- Details of the dog(s) owner, - address, name (if possible).
+- Details of the dog(s) owner, - address, and name (if possible).

-If we are provided with this information we will require you to complete a more detailed statement regarding the incident.
+We can only follow up concerns with the dog owner if we are provided with this information.
+We will require you to complete a more detailed statement regarding the incident.
 We will also request a statement from the owner of the dog(s) involved.

-If there is reasonable evidence from the statements received that the dog(s) have been out of control then we will issue a warning to the dog owner.
+If there is reasonable evidence from the statements received that the dog(s) has been out of control in terms of the legislation, then we will issue an appropriate warning to the dog owner.
 This will outline steps the dog owner should take to prevent further incidents.

-The responsibility for ensuring the control of any dog remains with the owner.
+The responsibility for ensuring the control of any dog remains with the owner at all times.

 The main aim of the Control of Dogs (Scotland) Act 2010 is to promote awareness the responsibilities of dog ownership.